yucho/yucho.github.io/src/render/posts/golf-sucks.html.md

 Even the legendary comic/opinion leader endorses it.
 Golf equals maggot-making.
 I am always fascinated by reproductive biology of insects.

 Another reason to love this game is that there comes a serendipitous moment every time you play.
 Here's just one example.
 I was practicing my swing at a driving range one day.
 It was nice and sunny.
-Ducks were flocking on an artificial lake.
+Ducks were flocking upon artificial lakes.
 Squirrels were running afar on the field.
-The guys next to my station were talking.
+The guys next to my tee started talking.

 "Hey man, check this out.
 I'm gonna hit those squirrels with my balls."<br>
 "Word.
 That's a good practice of aim."

 What a brilliant idea.
 I almost wanted to turn to them and join the conversation.
-But since I'm a shy pussy who has a heart smaller than that of a chicken, I couldn't do it.
-These men just enlightened me that we possess the power to decide whether those tiny brains stay in skulls or splatter on the ground.
-Us big men dominate.
+But since I'm a sissy who has a heart smaller than that of a chicken, I couldn't do it.
+These men just enlightened me that we possess the power to decide whether those tiny mammalian brains stay in skulls or splatter on the ground.
+[Me big man](https://www.youtube.com/watch?v=h-T6f9vCeaE) dominate.
 Yeah.

-Here's what I would have told them if I had the courage: "Dude, you're genius.
+Had I joined them, I wanted to say: "Dude, you're genius.
 Hold on, I got a better plan.
 Let's target your fucking forehead instead!"